gr3yspace/shell/README.md

-Make sure to add this to .zshrc/.bashrc
+Make sure to add the following to .zshrc/.bashrc

-# use aliases file if exists
 if [ -f ~/.aliases ]; then
     . ~/.aliases
 fi